JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/corrections.md

 In Chapter 18, reference number 765.5, paragraph 27.81, the line:

 > ... replacing 'submit. png' with the filename of your screenshot:

+# Oct.
+7, 2018 Update:

+In Chapter 18, reference number 781.5, paragraph 27.192, the line:

+> ... then mouse over the Name field to figure out its the x- and y-coordinates.